AncientPages.com - On October 21, 1600, the first shogun of the Tokugawa family began his reign in Japan.

 This day is often considered the beginning of the Tokugawa family's reign over Japan.

-The hegemony of the Tokugawa period also called Edo period, (1603-1867) was the final period of traditional Japan, a time of internal peace, political stability, and economic growth.
+The Tokugawa period's hegemony, also called the Edo period (1603-1867), was the final period of traditional Japan, a time of internal peace, political stability, and economic growth.

 It happened under the shogunate (military dictatorship) founded by Tokugawa Ieyasu.

 In 1600 Ieyasu defeated the Western Army in the decisive battle of Sekigahara, thereby achieving supremacy in Japan.

 In 1603 Emperor Go-Yōzei, ruler only in name, gave Ieyasu the historic title of shogun (military governor) to confirm his pre-eminence.
 Under Ieyasu's control, Japan was now united and strong.

 Society in the Tokugawa period, unlike the shogunates before it, was supposedly based on the strict class hierarchy originally.
 (Procession of the Tokugawa Shogun - By Chikanobu Toyohara 1838-1912)

 He worked hard to restore Japan's stability and encouraged foreign trade, which included many distant countries, even in Europe.